gradle/gradle/subprojects/docs/src/docs/release/notes.md

     files/valid/Some.class
     file/alsoValid/Some.Java

-Then the following `fileTree` would contain no files with previous versions of Gradle.
+And a FileTree configured with a single-level wildcard `('*')`:

     fileTree('files') {
         exclude('*')
     }

+In previous versions of Gradle, the FileTree would exclude all files (even those in subdirectories).

-This version of Gradle changes the behavior (see: [GRADLE-3182](https://issues.gradle.org/browse/GRADLE-3182)) so that `fileTree` will contain all of the files except for `files/ignoreMe.txt`.
-This behavior is consistent with how `include` patterns already work.
+This version of Gradle changes the behavior (see: [GRADLE-3182](https://issues.gradle.org/browse/GRADLE-3182)) so that FileTree will exclude only the files in the top-level directory (`files/ignoreMe.txt`) and will contain the files in the subdirectories.
+This behavior is now consistent with how `include` patterns work.

+To reproduce the behavior of earlier releases, change the single-level wildcard to a multi-level wildcard:

+    fileTree('files') {
+        exclude('**')
+    }

 ### Changes to the experimental software model